-Oman is working to revise its shelf-life requirements for shelf-stable foods and implementing CODEX standards.
+Oman is working to revise its shelf-life requirements for shelf-stable foods to reflect standards developed by Codex Alimentarius.
 In its accession to the WTO, Oman committed to eliminate mandatory shelf-life standards for shelf-stable foods, establish regulations and procedures in line with international norms for highly perishable refrigerated food products, and replace remaining shelf-life requirements with a science-based regulatory framework.
-In 2000, Oman announced by Royal Decree its intention to adopt internationally recognized standards developed by Codex Alimentarius for the labeling of prepackaged food.
+In conjunction with its GCC colleagues, Oman is finalizing a draft revision to Gulf Standard 1023/2000 ("Expiration Periods of Food Products - Part 2") and Gulf Standard 150/1993 ("Expiration Periods of Food Products - Part 1") to provide for voluntary expiration guidelines for shelf-stable foods, while retaining expiration standards for perishable items.
+This revision is expected to be enacted in 2007.
+In 2000, Oman announced by Royal Decree its intention to adopt internationally recognized standards for the labeling of prepackaged food.